Does Renters Insurance Cover Theft?

 Your renters insurance policy may have different limits.
 Check your policy for more details.

 If you own an item (or items) that exceeds these amounts, it's worth adding extra endorsements to your policy to protect them.
-A good renters insurance company will allow you to schedule jewelry, bicycles, electronics and musical instruments, though typically not credit cards or cash.
+Most renters insurance companies will allow you to increase the limits for jewelry, bicycles, electronics and musical instruments.
 The cost for scheduling is generally a few extra dollars per year and can be well worth it if you have expensive equipment in your rental.

 Lastly, if your property is stolen in a place where you do business, there would be a limit to your coverage — typically around $1,500.
 For example, if your office is broken into and your personal belongings are stolen, you could use your renters policy to be reimbursed up to $1,500.